Sprint naar content

 Unlocking global business: foundations for the future

-Understand core business topics and become an entrepreneur.
-Learn how marketing, finance, logistics and strategic management are interconnected and how these business disciplines work together in a company.
-This program offers you the opportunity to work on a practical case study and start your own company.
+Learn the main business topics and take your first steps as an entrepreneur.
+Discover how marketing, finance, logistics and strategic management are linked and how these areas work together in a company.
+This programme also gives you the chance to work on a practical case study and start your own business.

 About the exchange programme